randreu28/TFG.docs/src/content/projects/buckle-up/index.md

 </Plane>
 ```

+In this code snippet, the `<Plane/>` component is utilized with specific arguments to define its dimensions based on the client's viewport size.
+Inside the` <Plane/>`, a `<shaderMaterial/> `component is added with a unique key to ensure proper updates and rendering of the custom shader material.

-First, we have to make sure the shader material is getting the proper `uniforms`, and we can start by creating the correct types for it by extending the base R3F types:
+To ensure that the shader material receives the correct uniforms, we can define the appropriate types by extending the base types provided by R3F:

 ```tsx
 interface myMaterial extends THREE.Material {